mylescarey2019/Product-Management-System/README.md

 ## Getting Started

 ### Native and NPM Packages Used
-1.  inquirer  - for interactive command line response on command typos
+1.  inquirer  - for interactive command line response
+2.  mysql - for database connectivity

 ### Dependencies